snagila/Calculator_MyVersion/README.md

     IV.
 Operator is clicked(Not letting two operators simultaneously)
     V.  Handing multiple "." in the equation
+    VI.
+Only letting to display the result in three decimal places

     6. Adding the keypress event